-Mitigation measures identified in the PEIR are discussed under each topic area, and measures that are applicable to the proposed project are provided under the Mitigation and Improvement Measures section at the end of this checklist.
+Mitigation measures identified in the PEIR are discussed under each topic area, and measures that are applicable to the proposed project are provided under the Mitigation Measures section at the end of this checklist.

 The Western SoMa PEIR identified significant impacts related to cultural and paleontological resources, transportation and circulation, noise and vibration, air quality, wind and shadow, biological resources, and hazards and hazardous materials.
 Additionally, the PEIR identified significant cumulative impacts related to cultural and paleontological resources, transportation and circulation, noise, air quality, and shadow.
-Mitigation measures were identified for the above impacts-aside from shadow-and reduced said impacts to less-than-significant levels except for those related to cultural and paleontological resources (cumulative impacts from demolition of historic resources), transportation (program-level and cumulative traffic impacts at three intersections; and cumulative transit impacts on several Muni lines), noise (cumulative noise impacts), and air quality (program-level TACs and PM{2.5} pollutant impacts, program-level and cumulative criteria air pollutant impacts).
+Mitigation measures were identified for each of the above impacts, with the exception of shadow.
+These mitigation measures reduced the environmental impacts to less-than-significant levels except for those related to cultural and paleontological resources (cumulative impacts resulting from the demolition of historic resources), transportation (program-level and cumulative traffic impacts at three intersections; and cumulative transit impacts on several Muni lines), noise (cumulative noise impacts), and air quality (program-level toxic air contaminants and PM{2.5} pollutant impacts; program-level and cumulative criteria air pollutant impacts).